Frequently Asked Questions

 Here are answers to some frequently asked questions about the K-12 Internet Resource Center.

-If you don't see you question here, use the [Your Feedback] button below.
+If you don't see you question here, let us know using the Suggest / Comment button below.

 Is this site really free?

 You can access the entire resource center without any payment or registration.

 How can you provide all this for free?